learn-co-curriculum/upperline-hs-elective-arrays-lab/README.md

 ## Elective Array
 <img src="https://s3.amazonaws.com/after-school-assets/electives.jpg" width="300px" align="right" hspace="10"> ***Pick a partner for this lab (or work in a group of three)***

 We're going to use test driven development (TDD) to write a set of methods that will help us organize and choose our electives for the school year.
-Go ahead and click `Open in Nitrous` to get started on this lab.
 The file where you will write your code is called `elective.rb` and the tests are in the `spec` directory in a file called `elective_spec.rb`.

 As you work, remember to constantly run `learn` in terminal from the lab's main directory.
 It's how you'll test that you're getting the correct outcomes!